DustinChecketts/FiveSecondRule/README.md

 <h4>Known-Issues/ToDo</h4>

--Updated, uploaded, and maintained by [StormtrooperTK421](https://discordapp.com/users/237746068844969994) on [GitHub](https://github.com/DustinChecketts/FiveSecondRule).
+- Updated, uploaded, and maintained by [StormtrooperTK421](https://discordapp.com/users/237746068844969994) on [GitHub](https://github.com/DustinChecketts/FiveSecondRule).
 Please submit issues and I'll do my best to troubleshoot, replicate, and resolve issues as my limited abilities allow.